CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## MISTAKE

->Part of the problem here for the legal sub-process encoding, is to define the conditions and modalities under which certain situations can be rattached to and processed under the framework of MISTAKE, and to whcih extent they're relevant to an AAS context under an AALE process, bearing in mind the following:
+>Part of the problem here for the legal sub-process encoding, is to _**define the conditions and modalities under which certain situations can be rattached to and processed under the framework of Mistake, and to which extent they're relevant to an AAS context under an AALE process,**_ bearing in mind the following:
-- say there are (roughly) 3 stages: -1- de facto formation of a "State of Mistake" -2- assessment and characterization of that "State of Mistake" -3- Various methods for parties dealing with that "State of Mistake" ; however, also bearing in mind the definition that <A Mistake is a "belief" that is not in "accord" with the "facts"> thus referring solely to a "human" cognitve and belief formation process.
+>- say there are (roughly) 3 stages: -1- de facto formation of a "State of Mistake" -2- assessment and characterization of that "State of Mistake" -3- Various methods for parties dealing with that "State of Mistake" ; however, also bearing in mind the definition that _**<A Mistake is a "belief" that is not in "accord" with the "facts">**_ thus referring solely to a _**"human"**_ cognitve and belief formation process.
-- interaction between (off-chain) human behaviors conducive to a "State of Mistake" and (on-chain) AAS
+>- _**interaction between (off-chain) human behaviors conducive to a "State of Mistake" and (on-chain) AAS**_
-- sub-plot of AAS being "non-fraudulently" insufficiently debugged and conducive to a "State of Mistake" under AALE process
+>- sub-plot of AAS being "non-fraudulently" insufficiently debugged and conducive to a "State of Mistake" under AALE process
-- concept of attribution to responsible human party (UETA/ESIGN etc.)
+>- concept of _**attribution to responsible human party (UETA/ESIGN etc.)**_
-- AAS+AALE combined systems ability to consistently self-monitor, report & correct parameters of actions conducive to a "State of Mistake" in particular discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.
+>- AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to a "State of Mistake" in particular _**discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.**_
-- inclination of combined AAS & AALE systems to either mitigate or exacerbate problematic situations in a "State of Mistake".
+>- inclination of combined AAS & AALE systems to either _**mitigate or exacerbate**_ problematic situations in a "State of Mistake".
-- linkage back to legal concepts and sub-processes defined in Section 4, and 3.
+>- -**linkage back to legal concepts and sub-processes defined in Section 4, and 3.**_

 ### § 151.
 Mistake Defined